powdahound/redis-collectd-plugin/README.md

 redis-cli -h redis-host info commandset
 ```

-For example certain versions have *command* but do not have *del* entries and so on.
+For example certain entries will not show up, because they were never used.
 Also if you enable verbose logging and see:

 ```text